getdera/dera/dera-be/README.md

 DERA_DB_USER_PW=dera
 ```

 Login to the database and create a schema for the user: `create schema dera authorization dera;`.
+Also make sure you enabled the `uuid-ossp` extension: `CREATE EXTENSION IF NOT EXISTS "uuid-ossp";`.

 ### Set up flyway